wazo-platform/wazo-doc/source/ecosystem/devices.rst

 Particularities:

-* Directed pickup doesn't work when using a BLF function key.
-The workaround is to put both the user and the supervised user in the same call pickup group.
+* For directed call pickup to work via the BLF function keys, you need to make sure that the option :guilabel:`Set caller-id in dialog-info+xml notify` is enabled on your XiVO.
+This option is located on the :menuselection:`Services --> IPBX --> General settings --> SIP Protocol` page, in the :guilabel:`Signaling` tab.

+  Also, directed call pickup via a BLF function key will not work if the extension number of the supervised user is different from its caller ID number.
 * VVX: the french translation is incomplete.

 .. note:: (XiVO HA cluster) BLF function key saved on the master node are not available.